 Madeleine is developing a diverse practice in litigation and dispute resolution.
 Prior to joining the firm as an associate, Madeleine summered and completed her articles with Polley Faith, where she worked on a wide-range of litigation matters, including civil, commercial and regulatory litigation, and criminal defence.

-Madeleine obtained her Juris Doctor from Osgoode Hall Law School, where she received several awards, including the J. Edward Thompson, Q.C.
+Madeleine obtained her Juris Doctor from Osgoode Hall Law School, where she received several awards for her academic standing, including the J. Edward Thompson, Q.C.
 Memorial Scholarship for the highest standing in the Litigation, Dispute Resolution and the Administration of Justice curricular stream.
-Madeleine was also selected to represent Osgoode in several international advocacy competitions, including the American Bar Association negotiation competition in Massachusetts, USA; and the International Academy of Dispute Resolution mediation competition in Glasgow, Scotland; where she placed first.
+Madeleine was also selected to represent Osgoode in several international advocacy competitions, including the American Bar Association negotiation competition in Massachusetts, USA, and the International Academy of Dispute Resolution mediation competition in Glasgow, Scotland - where she placed first.

 Memberships and Other Activities